werzl/CompanyInterviewApi/README.md

 - The buyout command has some failure cases (company not found. company trying to buy itself).
 Write failing tests to prove these cases are not protected against and then make the tests pass by fixing the code.

+## Api
+- Add an optional search parameter to the Get All endpoint based on a company's name.
+Users can pass a string and companies that have names which contain the string should be returned
+- 404 handler - Currently the Get Single Company crashes when given a company id that doesn't exist.
+This should return a 404
+- Create Company - Add a new route to add a new company to the in memory store

+## Tests
+- Implement basic unit tests to assert `GetAll` and `Get(id)` return the correct list of companies.
+  - See the TODO comments in `StoreTests.cs`

 ## Reference
 - https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api